 Relationship to Other Subrecipient Policies

-These policies and procedures pertain only to Subrecipient’s purchases made with FTA and/or Tennessee funds for the transit program; purchases with local funds and for purposes other than transit should follow applicable regulations and Tennessee law.
+These policies and procedures pertain only to Subrecipient’s purchases made with FTA and/or Tennessee Department of Transportation State funds for the transit program; purchases with local funds and for purposes other than transit should follow applicable regulations and Tennessee law.
 This document shall not supersede any internal administrative procedures applicable to Subrecipient, which may include procedures for requesting and approval of purchases.

 This document may not answer all questions related to purchasing; if any employee of Subrecipient has a question regarding these procedures, the organization’s Procurement Officer should be contacted for clarification and guidance.
 When any conflict exists between this policy and the existing policies of the Subrecipient, the Procurement Officer shall render an opinion regarding which policy shall prevail.
 If any employee of Subrecipient determines that a conflict exists between these policies and state and local law, they shall contact the Procurement Officer and communicate the conflict.